HenrivantSant/swift-docs/docs/getting-started/installation.md

     port: 3306
     prefix: prefix_
 ```
-Init the database by running
+Init the database by running in your terminal from the root of the project.
 ```shell
 php bin/console database:entities:update
 ```